eladshamailov/Scheme-interpreter/README.md

 ```
 make -f ./compiler/Makefile foo;\
 ```
-And then just run the file
+And then just run the file:
 ```
 foo
 ```